samanthaming/Flexbox30/flexbox-aligning-with-auto-margins/README.md

 # Flexbox: Aligning with Auto Margins

 You learned that `align-self` gives you control of the child item in the cross axis.
 Your next question might be "is there something similar for the main axis", say a "justify-self" 🤔 Great question!
-Unfortunately the answer is NO 😅.
+Unfortunately, the answer is NO 😅.
 But we have an existing CSS property that we can use!
 And that's **auto margins**.
-We can use it to control horizontal alignment of specific element.
+We can use it to control the horizontal alignment of a specific element.

 <p><img src="auto-margins-horizontal.png" alt="Horizontal Alignment with Auto Margins" width="500"></p>

-Actually, you can also use **auto margins** to control vertical alignment of a specific element.
+Actually, you can also use **auto margins** to control the vertical alignment of a specific element.

 <p><img src="auto-margins-vertical.png" alt="Vertical Alignment with Auto Margins" width="500"></p>